maximum-software/pdf-forms-for-contact-form-7/README.md

 3. Activate the plugin through the 'Plugins' screen in WordPress
 4. Start using the 'PDF Form' button in the CF7 form editor

-## Frequently Asked Questions

-1. Does this plugin allow website visitors to work with PDF files?

-No.  This plugin adds features to the CF7 interface in the WordPress Admin Panel only.

-2. Does this plugin require special software installation on the web server?

-No.  The plugin uses core WordPress features only.
-No special software or PHP extensions are needed.
-Working with PDF files is done through a HTTP JSON REST API.

 ## Screenshots

 ![PDF Form button is available to access PDF attachments interface](assets/screenshot-1.png?raw=true)